Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

     void Start()
     {
-        transform.position = new Vector3(CinemachineCore.Instance.BrainCount, 2, 0);// Increment to the next channel based on the brain count for the CinemachineBrain and the CinemachineCamera. m_CinemachineBrain.ChannelMask = (OutputChannel.Channels) (1 << CinemachineCore.Instance.BrainCount); // Shift one bit per brain Count on the CinemachineCamera.
+        transform.position = new Vector3(CinemachineCore.Instance.BrainCount, 2, 0);

+        // Increment to the next channel based on the brain count for the CinemachineBrain and the CinemachineCamera. var channel = 1 << CinemachineCore.Instance.BrainCount;
+        // Shift one bit per brain Count on the CinemachineCamera. m_CinemachineBrain.ChannelMask = (OutputChannel.Channels) channel;
-        m_CinemachineCamera.OutputChannel.Value = (OutputChannel.Channels) (1 << CinemachineCore.Instance.BrainCount); // Shift one bit per brain Count on the CinemachineCamera.
+        // Shift one bit per brain Count on the CinemachineCamera. m_CinemachineCamera.OutputChannel.Value = (OutputChannel.Channels) channel;
     }
 }
 ```

-Refer to the samples for more information on the recommended setup.